Near-Horizon Collisions around Near-Extremal Black Holes: high-energy collisions with near-horizon circular orbit particles

-Several configurations leading to divergent CM energy collisions have been outlined in previous works.
-Explicit examples have considered collisions between generic and critical particles which are bound to the equatorial plane ($\theta=\pi/2$, $p_\theta=0$, $Q=0$).
-In said examples, the critical particle is a circular orbiter (a particle at the circular orbit radius $r=r_\circ$ with specific energy and angular momentum needed to maintain fixed radius $\mu=\mu_\circ(r_\circ)$ and $L=L_\circ(r_\circ)$) or a plunging particle with the specific energy and angular momentum of a circular orbiter $\mu=\mu_\circ(r_\circ)$ and $L=L_\circ(r_\circ)$ but at radii $r<r_\circ$; and, the generic particle is either a circular orbit particle or marginally bound zero angular momentum particle (MBZAM) for which $\mu=1$ and $L=0$.
+Several configurations leading to divergent CM energy collisions around near-extremal BHs have been explored in previous works.
+Explicit examples have considered collisions between generic and critical particles confined to the equatorial plane ($\theta=\pi/2$, $p_\theta=0$, $\eta=0$).
+In these examples, the critical particle is a circular orbiter (i.e., a particle at radius $r=r_\circ$ with specific energy $\mu=\mu_\circ(r_\circ)$ and angular momentum $L=L_\circ(r_\circ)$ required to maintain fixed radius) or a plunging particle (i.e., a particle with circular orbiter specific energy $\mu=\mu_\circ(r_\circ)$ and angular momentum $L=L_\circ(r_\circ)$ at radii $r<r_\circ$).
+And, the generic particle is either a circular orbit particle or marginally bound zero angular momentum particle (MBZAM), i.e., $\mu=1$ and $L=0$.
 The collisions have been shown to take place at the horizon and the prograde IBCO and ISCO radii.